Spectra, the Unspoken Word

 Herald Spells (T4)

-Spectral Image - The divinator projects an image of themselves or a willing person to be able to walk around, interact with objects and speak to others while others perceive it as real.
-However, the divinator does not perceive any information gained by reading.
+Spectral Image – The divinator projects an image of themselves or a willing person to be able to walk around, interact with objects and speak to others while others perceive it as real.
+However, the divinator does not perceive any information gained by reading, only by sight.
 The clone can fight, but it cannot use a weapon – only hand-to-hand combat.
 If an attack lands, the image will dissipate.
 They also cannot spellcast or wear armor.
 (1000 ft)

 Card Trick – Spectra gives the divinator a deck of cards.
 Passively, black and purple mist will repeatedly swirl around these cards, so some may prefer to utilize them for card tricks and gambling.
 Nonetheless, these cards are handy for combat.
 This deck can be summoned once per combat.
 10 cards can be sent out at once to their opponent(s) with a range of 50 feet, tracking and honing in on their target.

-Night Terror - After making skin contact with a target on the same day of casting, the caster may enter their dreams after both individuals fall asleep.
+Night Terror – After making skin contact with a target on the same day of casting, the caster may enter their dreams after the selected target falls asleep.
 The caster may then torment, speak with, or do otherwise.
 Stuck in a sleep paralysis scenario.
 No actual harm can be done to either person, as it is all a dream.
 The caster’s face is never visible.

-All On Black - Despite how harmless these dice look, their capabilities contrast.
+All On Black – Despite how harmless these dice look, their capabilities contrast.
 After tossing the dice out, an explosion will be created after 3 turns.
 When the dice are about to burst, they will begin to rattle on the ground rapidly, and transparent purple bubbles will float off of them.
-This explosion will span 20x20 ft, causing those in the vicinity to be thrown off their feet, and likely creating a small crater in the ground.
+This explosion will span 20x20 ft, causing those nearby to be thrown off their feet and likely creating a small crater in the ground.
+The dice can be timed, cooked, and sent out at a target.
+On direct contact, it is capable of denting plating.
+A total of five dice can be cast.
+Shrapnel created by this spell is capable of slicing through chainmail links.

 The result of a D20 correlates to how many pieces of shrapnel result from the explosion of all the dice.